Vijay Raghavendra: Personal life

 Vijay is the eldest child of producer S. A. Chinne Gowda and his wife Jayamma.
-He has a elder sister and a younger brother Sriimurali, is a popular Kannada film actor.
+He has an elder sister and a younger brother Sriimurali, is a popular Kannada film actor.
 His paternal aunt Parvathamma Rajkumar was a prominent film producer and distributor in Kannada cinema.
 He is the cousin of actors Shiva Rajkumar, Raghavendra Rajkumar and Puneeth Rajkumar.
 On 26 August 2007, he married a Tulu-speaking girl, Spandana, the daughter of Assistant Commissioner of Police, B. K. Shivaram.
 The couple has a son named Shourya.
 Spandana died on 7 August 2023 from cardiac arrest in Bangkok.

 In 2013, it was announced that he had joined other Bollywood and international celebrities in the TeachAids initiative, a state-of-the-art approach to worldwide HIV prevention, developed at Stanford University.